 Useful Cloud Resources

 We’ve collected recent reports, articles and white papers containing helpful insights about AWS Cloud, cloud computing and IT in general.

-AWS Technical Essentials and AWS Business Essentials are the first step for those beginning their cloud journey.
-This Course Spotlight article will help you get acquainted with one (or in this case two) of the AWS training courses we offer.
-You’ll get a better idea of what the featured courses cover, the skills you’ll learn and the job roles that benefit from taking it.
+AWS Technical Essentials is the first step for those beginning their cloud journey.
+This Course Spotlight article will help you get acquainted with one of the AWS training courses we offer.
+You’ll get a better idea of what the featured course covers, the skills you’ll learn and the job roles that benefit from taking it.